jasonleebrown/UCE_phyluce_pipeline/README.md

 pistab_sorted <- pistab[order(-pistab$pis),]
 pistab_sorted_truncated <- pistab_sorted[1:200,]
 topnames <- pistab_sorted_truncated$locusname
-write.table(topnames, file = "top200names.txt")
+write.table(topnames, file = "top200names.txt",quote=FALSE, row.names=FALSE,col.names=FALSE)
 ```
 This writes a file named `top200names.txt` to `muscle-nexus-clean-75p` that is similar in structure and principle to `inform_names_PIS_15.txt`.

 Now we have a list of the loci we desire (whether loci that fit a certain range of PIS or the most informative X loci).
 We now need to use this list to grab the .nexus alignment files for those loci.
-First we need to modify the list file itself to be in a usable format.
-Currently, the list file should look something like this:
+First we need to check to see that the list needs to be modified.
+Does the list file should look something like this?
+If so follow the following bit.
+In the end we want it to look like the next example (just names - no quotes or row numbers).
+If yours currently looks like this, then skip this section.
 ```
 "x"
 "1" "uce-4885.nexus"